airspot-dev/krules/OVERVIEW.md

 ```
 Classes derived from **RuleFunctionBase** are meta classes statically created together with the definition of the rulesset.
 The performing instance is created during each pipeline execution while the runtime information are injected into the object.
 In fact, as can be seen in the example, the payload properties are treated internally in the execute method.

-So, in the previous example, we produced an event of type _onboard-device_.
+So, in the previous example, we produced an event _onboard-device_ type.
 Here the subject is the device and the payload contains all the initial data obtained from the csv.
 Somewhere in the cloud we can now intercept this event and finally setup the basic properties of each new onboarded device.

 ```python
 rulesdata = [